carbonaut/boilerplate-frontend-ionic/README.md

 ## State Manager

-We use [akita](https://datorama.github.io/akita/docs/) as a library to manage our states in a reactive way.
+We use [elf](https://ngneat.github.io/elf/docs/store) as a library to manage our states in a reactive way.

-If you have the akita cli you can run the command below to create a new store (with the associated query and service)
+To create a new store, run the command below

 ```
-akita
+npx @ngneat/elf-cli repo
 ```

-You can also see the example store on `modules/example-feature/state/examples.{store, query, service}.ts`
+You can also see the example store on `modules/example-feature/state/examples.{repository, service}.ts`

-- This project uses the localStorage to save the state.
+- It is recommended to use localStorage to save the state through [elf's persist state](https://ngneat.github.io/elf/docs/features/persist-state).
-- The akita service should only be used as a bridge between the pages and the API service, never make the http request directly.
-- As a convention, bind the queries to smart components variables.
-If you wish to read more about, see the [akita documentation](https://datorama.github.io/akita/docs/best-practices)
-- Don't forget to subscribe to the akita service to load the store

 ## Linter